ellioseven/field-notes/problem-solving-101/README.md

   - Why: Identify the root cause of the problem, continously break the problem down
   - How: Develop an effective plan
   - Execute: Until you arrive at the solution, making modifications on the way
+- "Spend less time worrying about things and more time thinking about actions you can take to get closer to your goals, then actually take action"
+- "Ask for advice.
+You don’t have to figure everything out on your own.
+Look for information to help you make the best decision in the given time."

 # Diagnose & Solve Strategy